SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 7. Mission Murals

 The eclectic Mission District is home to hundreds of colorful murals.
-This district offers the largest concentration of pieces in San Francisco.
+This district offers the largest concentration of street art pieces in San Francisco.

 You can see them on your own or take a free SF walking tour.